EX3D/aframe-InstancedMesh/README.md

 - Implement schema components: Retain Children & mergeinstances

-- As of now threejs does not cull individual geometries so the resulting instancedmesh will be culled depending on the paren position.
+- As of now threejs does not cull individual geometries so the resulting instancedmesh will inherit the original bounding sphere of the parent object.
 I will add a tick component that recreates mesh instancing depending if child enitites intersect with camera frustum.

 - Implement mergeInstances using three js BufferGeometryUtils.mergeBufferGeometries